ipld/ipld/glossary.md

 #### ADL

 ADL is short for **A**dvanced **D**ata **L**ayout.
+See [docs for Advanced Data Layouts](/docs/advanced-data-layouts/).

-They're a concept in IPLD which describes when pluggable code is used to create data structures which act like typical [Data Model](#data-model) [Nodes](#node) (meaning regular generic code can work over them just like over plain [Nodes](#node)), while having internal structure which is managed by the plugin code.
+In brief: ADLs a concept in IPLD which describes when pluggable code is used to create data structures which act like typical [Data Model](#data-model) [Nodes](#node) (meaning regular generic code can work over them just like over plain [Nodes](#node)), while having internal structure which is managed by the plugin code.

-ADLs are typically used to do things like sharding, but the definition is fairly open-ended.
+ADLs are typically used to do things like create large sharded data structures which can be accessed in the same way as simpler structures, but the definition is fairly open-ended.

 #### Block